zetxqx/gateway-api-inference-extension/site-src/guides/index.md

       Please note that this feature is currently in an experimental phase and is not intended for production use.
       The implementation and user experience are subject to changes as we continue to iterate on this project.

-      1. Deploy the Inference Gateway
+      1. Deploy the Inference Gateway:

          ```bash
          kubectl apply -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/gateway/istio/gateway.yaml